ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/README.md

   You wouldn't be able to validate the rest of the functions without deploying other Micservices locally.

-Feel free to play around and explore the Web application.

 ## Deploy the application to Bluemix Kubernetes cluster:

 You can deploy the web application to your Bluemix Kubernetes cluster as a Chart, or using the automated CI/CD or manually if you would like to get familiar with the detail.
 Make sure you have your environment configured based on the [setup your environment guide](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/tree/kube-int#step-1-environment-setup).